 Section 16(a) of the Securities Exchange Act of 1934 requires that our Directors, executive officers, and persons who own more than 10 percent of a registered class of our equity securities ("10% Shareholders") file with the SEC initial reports of ownership on Form 3 and reports of change in ownership on Form 4 or Form 5.
 Such Directors, executive officers and 10% Shareholders are also required by rules of the SEC to furnish us with copies of all Section 16(a) forms that they file.
-To our knowledge, based solely on a review of copies of such forms submitted to us and on written representations from our reporting persons, we believe all required reports were filed on a timely basis during fiscal 2013.
-For fiscal 2012, a Form 5 for Dr. Aelred J. Kurtenbach was filed reporting shares gifted to a grantor retained annuity trust of which the reporting person and the spouse of the reporting person is the grantor and annuitant.
+To our knowledge, based solely on a review of copies of such forms submitted to us and on written representations from our reporting persons, we believe all required reports were filed on a timely basis during fiscal 2014, except that Byron J. Anderson, Sheila M. Anderson, Robert G. Dutcher, and Nancy D. Frame filed a Form 4 one day late due to software filing issues and that Dr. Aelred J. Kurtenbach inadvertently filed two late reports on Form 5 regarding a sale of 20 shares on October 28, 2013 and the purchase of 2,910 shares on June 7, 2013.